 The only time doing nothing might make even a little bit of sense is if you’re having hardships such as medical issues, divorce, brief unemployment, or some other temporary life event that would consume income that would otherwise be used to pay off your debts.
 If you are judgment proof (little to no income and/or assets that are exempt in your state), doing nothing about collection debts can mean looking over your shoulder…. forever.

 Look, dealing with debt is, at best, a real pain in the ass.
 And, the longer you let it go, the harder it’s going to be to get rid of it.
-BUT, no matter what method you use, when all is said and done, I promise you’re going to feel like you just crawled out of a 6-foot hole and saw your first ray of sunshine.
+BUT, no matter what method you choose to use, when all is said and done, I promise you’re going to feel like you just crawled out of a 6-foot hole to see your first ray of sunshine.